cklosowski/wp-block-semalt/readme.txt

 = I still see semalt sometimes =

 This plugin was a way to try and catch the low hanging fruit...I'm relying on the 'HTTP_REFERER' which isn't always reliable.
 Most of the time it will be, but not always.

+If your host supports .htaccess, you can try using https://wordpress.org/plugins/block-semalt as a more complete solution.

 == Screenshots ==
 None at this time